Old Sydneians’ Alumni Office

 Old Sydneians live and work all over the world.

 For those of you who live near Sydney, the School organises many activities which will help you keep in touch with your friends and former teachers.
-Reunions are an important part of this; we also support a Big Band for Old Sydneians called Dr V’s Swing Thing, an Old Sydneians’ Orchestra, Cricket Club, Rugby Club and a variety of occasional sporting clubs.
-Each year the Headmaster travels to Europe and the United States where he meets groups of Old Boys.
+Reunions are an important part of this; we also support a Big Band for Old Sydneians called Dr V’s Swing Thing, an Old Sydneians’ Orchestra, Cricket Club and a variety of occasional sporting clubs.

-If you would like further information about any of this, or if you would like to organise a reunion, please contact Wendy Scotter in the Old Sydneians’ Office at College Street.
-Her email address is email@example.com
+If you would like further information about any of this, or if you would like to organise a reunion, please contact the Alumni Office at College Street.
+Email address is email@example.com

-Foundations magazine and The Sydneian provide convenient ways of keeping up with events here.
-If you are not receiving these, and would like to, please make sure that we have your current address details correct once again by contacting Wendy Scotter at the above address.
+SGS Magazine, The Sydneian and the Old Sydneians’ Newsletter provide convenient ways of keeping up with events here.
+If you are not receiving these, and would like to, please make sure that we have your current address details correct once again by contacting the Alumni Office at the above address.

-The Old Sydneians' Office plays a key role in the life of the School, assisting with fundraising, communications and relations with Old Boys.
+The Alumni Office plays a key role in the life of the School, assisting with communications and relations with Old Boys.

 For more information contact the office: